Shuunen/what-now/README.md

 ## What is it ?

-This app is a minimalistic todo list based on recurring tasks.
+This app is a minimalist todo list based on recurring tasks.

 ![demo](docs/demo.gif)